 Payments are then paid to the creditor after the fees have been deducted.
 The debt settlement company works to get the creditor to agree to take a settlement that is lower than the amount that is paid to them by the debtor so they can keep the difference.
 Unfortunately, many debtors don’t realize there is a difference in debt settlement and debt management, so they opt with debt settlement thinking they are going to end up with a clear credit report.
 Instead, they end up paying out just as much money as if they had paid the debts in full, but the debts aren’t being paid in full and the delinquencies are impacting their credit report and overall credit scores.

 A survey focusing on U.S. debt settlement companies revealed that only 34.4% of those enrolled in debt settlement programs had 75% or more of their debts settled within three years.
 Debtors can set up their own debt settlements with their creditors by using the advice that is found online, by hiring an attorney to act for them, or by enlisting the help of a debt settlement company.
 Some attorneys have said that when debt settlement is done correctly, it can definitely help those facing financial problems.
 The downfall is when payments are stopped to a creditor in order to negotiate a settlement.

 The stopping payments can reduce a credit score anywhere from 65 to 125 points, and the credit of those whose payments were current until enrolling in the program can see even a more significant impact.
 Even after the debt has been settled and marked as paid, those late payments can appear on their credit report for as long as 7 years.
 Experts advise that you only deal with a debt settlement company that charges only after a settlement is made.
 That charge shouldn’t be any greater than 20% of the amount of the outstanding balance reduction.
-Some legal experts say that the debt settlement arrangement is flawed and should never be used.
+Some legal professionals say that the debt settlement arrangement is flawed and should never be used.
 Whether it would work for you is dependent upon your overall situation.